MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/finance-insights/finance-insights-admin.md

 [!include [banner](../includes/banner.md)]
 [!include [preview banner](../includes/preview-banner.md)]

+Finance Insights provides configurable and extensible models to help you accurately and intelligently predict your company’s cash flow, predict when you'll receive payment for outstanding receivables, and generate a budget proposal that can speed up your budgeting process.
+All these features are based on intelligent, machine learning models.
+These new capabilities, paired with automation in vendor payments and collections, provide a rich and intelligent financial system to drive decision making and help you take actions that respond effectively to current and anticipated business challenges.

 Finance Insights preview is available to for trial deployments in the United Stated of America, Europe and United Kingdom.
 We are incrementally adding support in additional regions.

 Public preview features should only be enabled on Tier 2 sandbox environments.
-Setup and AI models created in sandbox environment may not be migrated to a production environment.
-Please read Supplemental Terms of Use for Microsoft Dynamics 365 Previews for more details.
+Setup and AI models created in sandbox environment can't be migrated to a production environment.
+See [Supplemental Terms of Use for Microsoft Dynamics 365 Previews](https://docs.microsoft.com/en-us/dynamics365/legal/supp-dynamics365-preview#:~:text=Supplemental%20Terms%20of%20Use%20for%20Microsoft%20Dynamics%20365,%28governing%20your%20use%20of%20Microsoft%20Dynamics%20365%20Online%29.) for more information.

 ## Prerequisites